 Planes are "one way".
 Room for six.
 I had to have 10 riflemen clear the way for the 7th.
 I needed those two mortars and the tank crews (Didn't think they'd know how to parachute.).

 Problems are in pillbox accuracy.
 Which ones are there on August 30?
 Some were added in October.
 Jeff has had the same problem.
 I obtained the firing arcs of 6-25 pounders and then worked the arc backwards to estimate their locations, but its dated to include artillery not landed until October.
-I also thought had 4 missing 150mm guns to account for that are part of the northern defense but south of Mellieha.
+I also thought I had 4 missing 150mm guns to account for that are part of the northern defense but south of Mellieha.
 Again, I calculated their position by using LOS and elevations.
 Then found out they didn't exist in 1940.
-Fort Madliena did exist and included my landing site in its range.
+Fort Madliena did exist though and included my landing site in its range.
 Claimed to be inaccurate, the guns are not inaccurate enough.
 They hit.
-The fort has to be taken out.
+This fort has to be taken out.
 I found no way to do it.
 Gun pits are only 30 feet across and guns are covered for bombing.
 Thought I could take it with German gliders but closer examination showed the landing area might not be wide enough.
 So game over.
+Co-pilot ruled Br.20's accurate enough to hit the gun pits using carpet bombing but I have serious doubts based on Italy's own calculation of 500 bombers needed, mostly against Fort Campbell.

 I did succeed in landing 5,000 men with six days supplies and took 1,400 prisoners in 24 hours- if anyone can figure out how to take Fort Madliena.